 Since the island is quaint and lesser known, accommodations can be a bit challenging to come by.
 There aren’t any hotels on Cuttyhunk, although there are a few inns and bed-and-breakfasts.
 Every year, we visit with a larger group of 20 to 30 people and book the Avalon Inn for the week.
 The Avalon is an older building that is well-kept and perfect for larger groups.
 It sits atop a hill and has gorgeous views overlooking the ocean.

 Another popular option is the Cuttyhunk Fishing Club.
 The B&B has eight rooms and serves breakfast daily.
-I’ve never personally stayed at the Fishing Club.
-However, family members have mentioned it’s a good option.
-Vrbo & Air BnB rentals are available on the island as well.
+While I haven’t stayed there myself, family members have and mentioned it’s a great option.
+Vrbo & Air BnB rentals are available on the island as well!

 The west side of Cuttyhunk is a nature preserve with trails for walking and biking.
 We’ve gone for walks here on overcast days to explore the off-the-beaten-path beaches in the area.
 The paths tend to be buggy, so bring bug spray!